Xanax is likely one of the most recognizable drugs by name in the U.S.

 - Changes in appetite

-The following Xanax side effects are considered even more serious:
+The following Xanax side effects are uncommon, but considered even more serious:

 - Shortness of breath